Mooneunjun/Todolist/README.md

 Updated the layout of the to-do list to make it more visually appealing, including strikethrough styling for completed items and a centered display for mobile devices.

 Thank you for your continued support and feedback, and please don't hesitate to reach out with any further suggestions or issues.

+###I'm not very happy with the project I've been working on, it's very little functionality, it's not a good page, and I'm going to re-build a really practical to-do list in the future